Effective results on linear dependence for elliptic curves: Introduction

-An early result related to this question is due to Schinzel~\cite{SchinS4}, who has answered affirmatively the question for the multiplicative group in place of an Abelian variety.
+An early result related to this question is due to Schinzel~\cite{SchinS4}, who has answered affirmatively the question for the multiplicative group in place of an abelian variety.
 Question~\ref{ques:WGquest} has been extensively studied in recent years and much progress has been made; see~\cite{Bana,BGK,BK,GaGo,Jossen,JP,Perucca,Sadek,Weston} for more details and developments.
-For example, Kowalski~\cite{Kowalski} has shown that the property in Question~\ref{ques:WGquest} holds for an elliptic curve and a cyclic subgroup, and Banaszak, Gajda and Kraso\'n~\cite{BGK} have established such a property for elliptic curves without complex multiplications and a finitely generated free subgroup.
-In particular, Jossen~\cite{Jossen} has given an affirmative answer when $A$ is a simple Abelian variety, which automatically includes elliptic curves, in a stronger form that we only need ``for a set of primes $\fp$ with natural density 1" instead of ``for all but finitely many primes $\fp$".
-We remark that the answer of Question~\ref{ques:WGquest} is not always positive; see~\cite{JP} for a counterexample.